lumilio/Jungle-didakoo.com-README.md/README.md

 ![Imgur Image](http://i.imgur.com/3SqZpCN.jpg)

 # Jungle 1.0.6
-Jungle is a Web3 browser game hosted in didakoo.com ---> [didakoo.com](https://didakoo.com) ,
+Jungle didakoo.com is a browser game in [didakoo.com](https://didakoo.com) ,

-Play Jungle in didakoo.com in any device.
-In this game no third part advertising, all data saved will be relased periodically.
-Updates and news on [X](https://twitter.com/didakoo_games) - info@didakoo.com
+![Imgur Image](http://i.imgur.com/fj8XkoO.jpg)

+### Animals Pieces
 This game is 1 vs 1.
 To win, one player must successfully move any animal to the Castle of the opponent.

-![Imgur Image](http://i.imgur.com/fj8XkoO.jpg)

-### Animals Pieces
 Each player has eight pieces, different animals, with different degrees of power.
 Here are the pieces, their English names, and their relative powers, indicated by number:

 1) Rat